 Besides this, the developmental theory of sex differences was formally tested using several different methods.
 First, a meta-analysis was conducted only within studies that tested full scale ability and the average age of the samples was used as a moderator.
 Then, a second meta-analysis was conducted within all samples that tested the effect of the average age of the sample on the sex difference in intelligence independent of the ability it was testing.
 Last, a meta-analysis of studies that reported effect sizes for separate age groups was conducted to test for whether the effect existed within the same sample.
-Sex ratio and year of publication were also considered as moderators within this analysis.
+Sex ratio and year of publication were also considered as moderators.
 Various methods of testing the theory were undertaken, as each of these methods could be confounded by different biases: age effects within the same study could be confounded by attrition, while age effects between studies could be confounded by moderators such as year of publication or the selectivity of each sample.

 Of interest was whether some nations have larger sex differences in cognitive ability.
 Prior research has indicated that nations differ in gender differences in scholastic ability (OECD, 2019).
 To test this hypothesis, sex differences found in international assessments of student learning (e.g. PISA, PIRLS) were contrasted with those found in psychometric tests.
 The sex differences in reading ability (PISA and PIRLS), mathematical literacy (PISA), and scientific literacy (PISA).
 In the meta-analysis of international reading sex differences, the PISA test was the reference group; and in the meta-analysis of psychometric tests, full scale ability tests on adults were the reference group.
 Then, the correlation between these four vectors was calculated to test whether international sex differences in cognitive tests generalized to other standardized tests as well.
-National IQs, a variable of interest in this situation, were taken from Jensen & Kirkegaard (2024).